ndevenish/Blender_ioEDM/EDM_Specification.md

 | double      | 8            |

-In addition to the basic types, there are several fundamental structures that are repeated throughout the file, starting with `string`.
-These are length- prefixed strings, *without* trailing null character:
+In addition to the basic types, there are several fundamental structures that are repeated throughout the file.
+One of these were strings, however newer versions of the .edm format have made strings more complicated, so they are described below.

-    string :=
-      unsigned_int count
-      char         data[count];

-And the character data is encoded in **windows-1251** encoding.
 Strings are particularly important in understanding one of the most common patterns in EDM files, the `named_type`:

     named_type :=
       string    typeName;